 Contribution requirements are set forth in Arkansas Code Annotated, Title 24, Chapter 4.
 The contributions are expected to be sufficient to finance the costs of benefits earned by members during the year and make a level payment that, if paid annually over a reasonable period of future years, will fully cover the unfunded costs of benefit commitments for services previously rendered (A.C.A.
 24-2-701)(a)).
 Members who began service prior to July 1, 2005 are not required to make contributions to APERS.
 Members who began service on or after July 1, 2005 are required to contribute 5% of their salary.
+Act 365 of the 2021 regular legislative session put in place annual increases of .25% to this employee contribution rate beginning July 1, 2022 and continuing each year up to a maximum rate of 7%.
 Employers are required to contribute at a rate established by the Board of Trustees of APERS based on an actuary's determination of a rate required to fund the plan (A.C.A.
 24-2-701(c)(3)).
-Employers contributed 15.32% of compensation for the APERS fiscal years ended June 30, 2020 and 2019, respectively.
+Employers contributed 15.32% of compensation for both Plan fiscal years ended June 30, 2023 and 2022.
 In some cases, an additional 2.5% of member and employer contributions are required for elected officials.

-Contributions made by the Board were \$78,588 and \$76,354 for the years ended November 30, 2022 and 2021, respectively.
+Contributions made by the Board were \$89,457 and \$78,588 for the years ended November 30, 2023 and 2022, respectively.